-Toothpaste have been known to mankind since many centuries now but the ingredients that are used in toothpastes have not been known to mankind ever since World War 1.
-As soon as the companies began to manufacture the toothpastes, people began to purchase the magical concoction – guaranteed to produce sparkling teeth!
+The toothpaste has been known to mankind for many centuries now but the ingredients that are used in toothpaste have not been known to mankind ever since World War 1.
+As soon as the companies began to manufacture the toothpaste, people began to purchase the magical concoction – guaranteed to produce sparkling teeth!
 People went bananas over white teeth after World War I had ended and a good toothpaste quickly became a product that most people couldn’t think of themselves living without.

 - Detergent: Foam, suds, activation!
 What would toothpaste be without that satisfying soapy feeling?
 Manufacturers use regular detergent in order to appease the masses that prefer bubbly toothpaste.
 While bubbles may be fun, be careful if you accidentally ingest a large amount of this stuff – swallowing detergent can cause digestive tract burning.

-- Chalk: Yes you read that right, even chalk is used in toothpastes all thanks to the fact that chalk is made from exoskeletons (which is a rigid external covering for the body in some invertebrate animals), it’s hard enough to remove all of that caked on gunk from your pearly whites.
-Chalk dust may cause lung problems if inhaled, and swallowing a bit of chalk could cause bleeding.
+- Chalk: Yes you read that right, even chalk is used in toothpaste all thanks to the fact that chalk is made from exoskeletons (which is a rigid external covering for the body in some invertebrate animals), it’s hard enough to remove all of that caked on gunk from your pearly whites.
+Chalkdust may cause lung problems if inhaled, and swallowing a bit of chalk could cause bleeding.

 - Formaldehyde: It is the same ingredient that coroners can’t live without can be found inside of your toothpaste tube.
 Formaldehyde kills all of those small bacterias that climb onto your teeth after eating or sleeping.
 If a large amount of formaldehyde is accidentally ingested, the result could be fatal.
 Severe formaldehyde ingestion results in jaundice, kidney damage, liver damage, and death.